 This is to be achieved with the help of the 1972 Olympic Park, which is actually a very good example of the sustainable use of infrastructure created by a major event.
 The Olympic Stadium and the large Olympic Hall are regularly used open air or indoor for large events.
 The Olympic swimming hall is just as popular with normal visitors as it is with clubs or top athletes.
 And the Olympic Park itself, as a green lung in the heart of Munich, is also heavily frequented by athletes and recreation seekers.

 More than five decades after it was built, this is exactly where another major event will take place that could set standards as it did back in 1972.
 At least some of the competition venues, with sustainable catering, are to become examples of how such major events can be organized with zero waste.
 Instead of cars as a means of transport, public transport should be used as much as possible.
 This is also because the hotels for participants and visitors at this event of short distances will be close to the competition venues around the Olympic Park, in the center of Munich and at the regatta center in Oberschleißheim.
 In total, the organizers have defined six sustainability goals.

 These include supporting local value creation and getting the entire region on board.
-"For example, we are planning a large school program with a competition," Weber reports.
+"For example, we are planning a major school program with a competition," Weber reports.
 Schools and clubs should also benefit directly, for example by receiving sports equipment used at the event for subsequent use.
 Also very important, according to Weber: "We don't just want to inspire sports fans, but also do something for non-sports fans.
 We want to create memories, surprising and unexpected experiences."

-Whether all the grandiose ideas can actually be implemented, of course, no one knows at this point.
-"Of course, we are also making plans with other scenarios," says Weber.
-But at the same time, he firmly believes that Munich 2022 will make history.
+He firmly believes that Munich 2022 will make history.
 As a model of what a sustainable event of the future could look like.